Muizz-CS/ABDKIE25146_PTO2503_GroupA_CheOvermeyer_AbdukMuizzKiewitz_SDF01/README.md

 ## 🚀 Fun Fact

-💡 I love learning new things and can't wait to build my first website!
+💡 I could not finish my studies at university but got a job to continue and complete this course at CodeSpace.

 ---